jparkrr/singly-zf2/README.md

 Introduction
 ------------
-This is a simple module to show your weight over time as a graph from Fitbit using the Singly API.
+This is a sample application to show your weight over time as a graph from Fitbit using the Singly API.

 Installation